jbemmel/srl-evpn-proxy/SRL-EVPN-Leaves.md

 commit stay
 ```

-BGP EVPN, with static neighbor peering on the interface
+BGP IPv4 (for loopbacks) + EVPN, with static neighbor peering on the interface
 ```
 /routing-policy
 policy accept-all {